 The French degree program offers students a strong liberal arts education in French and francophone cultures from an international perspective.
 Webster's French professors individually mentor students in small classroom environments that encourage discussion and scholarship.
 Undergradates may choose to minor or major in French and often pair their French program with other academic disciplines such as International Relations, Philosophy, Music, Film or Education.

-Webster's international network of campuses means study abroad opportunities abound.
-Each one immerses you in the culture, providing a priceless boost to your language skills.
-Popular options for French majors include short-term cultural trips or semester-long study terms at Webster's campus in Geneva.
+With international campuses and study abroad opportunities, students are able to experience foreign languages and cultures first hand.
+Popular options for French majors include short-term cultural trips or semester-long study terms at Webster University's campus in Geneva.

-Meanwhile, weekly roundtables and "language cafes" allow you to practice your conversational French in informal settings with other students and faculty from the campus community.
-Roundtables are led by visiting teaching assistants -- younger native speakers who give you the latest insights into French culture.
+Weekly roundtables and "language cafes" allow you to practice your conversational French in informal settings with other students and faculty from the campus community.
+Roundtables are led by visiting teaching assistants -- younger native speakers who give the latest insights into French culture.

-The program also connects you with several opportunities to teach English in France.
+The program also connects students with several opportunities to teach English in France.